jimnanney/wsjtx-utils/README.md

 ## Code of Conduct

-Everyone interacting in the Wsjtx::Utils project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/wsjtx-utils/blob/main/CODE_OF_CONDUCT.md).
+Everyone interacting in the WsjtxUtils project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/wsjtx_utils/blob/main/CODE_OF_CONDUCT.md).